White County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 379 sqmi, of which 377 sqmi is land and 2.8 sqmi (0.7%) is water.
 The eastern part of the county lies atop the Cumberland Plateau, while the western portion is situated on the Highland Rim, at a lower elevation.
 The Plateau Escarpment is visible from much of the western part of the county.

 The Caney Fork, the county's primary drainage, flows across the southern portion of the county, and forms part the county's border with Van Buren, Warren and DeKalb.
 The river descends from the Cumberland Plateau to the Highland Rim through Scott's Gulf, a dramatic gorge noted for scenic waterfalls, most notably the 110 ft Virgin Falls.
 The section of the Caney Fork in southern White County is part of Great Falls Lake, an artificial reservoir created by Great Falls Dam at Rock Island State Park.
 Downstream from this dam, the river enters a second reservoir, Center Hill Lake.

 The Calfkiller River, a tributary of the Caney Fork, flows through the central part of White County, and drains the county seat, Sparta.
 The Falling Water River, also a tributary of the Caney Fork, flows through the northwestern part of the county, and forms part of the county's border with Putnam County.
 The Falling Water River is noted for its 136 ft waterfall, Burgess Falls, which straddles the Putnam-White line.

 White County also boasts over 1,200 documented caves (over 3.17 caves per square mile), which makes White County one of the most cave-dense regions in the world.

 Adjacent counties

+The following counties are adjacent to White.